+The answer depends on why you’re buying gold in the first place.
+An ETF allows you to buy and sell gold without physically touching or storing it.
 ETF funds are backed by gold, but there is probably less gold behind them than you might think.
-The principle is the same as the way banks operate - if they have $1mm on deposit from customers they can lend a multiple of that amount to other customers.
+The principle is the same as the way banks operate - if they have $1mm on deposit from customers, they can lend a multiple of that amount to other customers.

 An ETF is essentially a paper-based asset.
 It’s backed by some gold, but you have no direct ownership of any one piece of gold.
 And the gold that is held by the ETF is probably somewhere far from you - maybe in London.
 No doubt it’s well protected, but you can’t get at it.
-You only hold a paper, or digital, share in the fund built on top of that gold.
+You only hold a paper, or digital, share in the fund which is built on top of that gold.
 Or rather, balanced on top of that gold, like an inverted pyramid.

-If you want to own gold, Rosland Capital can help.
-Get free information now.
+So, if you want to trade paper, an ETF may work for you.
+If you want to own real, actual, tangible gold, Rosland Capital can help.
+Consider a gold-backed IRA, get free information now.